Implementing Sophos Firewall TLS Inspection Correctly

 - Decryption peak and decryption limit.

-Analyse Log Viewer
+Evaluating the Log Viewer

-The colours help with the first assessment:
+The colours help with the initial assessment:

 Tests